-- ABA 526 Behavior Analysis and Learning - ABA 534 Research Methods in Applied Behavior Analysis - ABA 537 Introduction to Applied Behavior Analysis - ABA 556 Advanced Applied Behavior Analysis - ABA 561 Ethics and Professionalism for Behavior Analysts - ABA 615 Functional Behavior Analysis - ABA 624 Organizational Behavior Management - ABA 655 Philosophy of Behaviorism Those who wish to sit for the Board Certified Behavior Analyst ® examination must meet additional requirements to qualify for certification.
+- ABA 526 Behavior Analysis and Learning - ABA 534 Research Methods in Applied Behavior Analysis - ABA 537 Introduction to Applied Behavior Analysis - ABA 556 Advanced Applied Behavior Analysis - · ABA 561 Ethics and Professionalism for Behavior Analysts - ABA 615 Functional Behavior Analysis - · ABA 624 Organizational Behavior Management - ABA 655 Philosophy of Behaviorism Those who wish to sit for the Board Certified Behavior Analyst ® examination must meet additional requirements to qualify for certification.
 (See www.bacb.com for certification requirements.)

 As the capstone requirement for the Ph.D. in Applied Behavior Analysis, students must complete the courses Dissertation in ABA I, II, and III (ABA 890, ABA 891, and ABA 892), and additional dissertation courses, if necessary.
 In these classes, students will complete a comprehensive survey of the research literature in a particular area within applied behavior analysis, write this as a formal publication-quality literature review paper, and then orally defend it.
 Students will then design and conduct an original experimental research study using the principles of ABA.
 The dissertation research study will be written in American Psychological Association (APA) format.
 Following approval of the written component, both the dissertation proposal and the completed dissertation will be orally defended to a committee of faculty members and outside professionals.
-The goal of the completed dissertation is to generate scholarly work that will be of professional publications.
+The goal of the completed dissertation is to generate scholarly work that will be of professional publication quality and that is a substantial and innovative contribution to the field in terms of theoretical implications or clinical applications.